Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/5-README-stuff-prompt.md

 ```
 ./mvnw spring-boot:run
 ```
-**Note:** No need to open browser or make it public if prompted.
+**NOTE:** No need to open browser or make it public if prompted.
 The browser version does not have an output and you will receive a "Whitelabel error page"

 ## Initial interaction
 Using the `http` utility to send a request without any additional information in the prompt: